Allenstech-Homelab/allenstechio.github.io/_posts/2024-11-06-tf-cloud-proxmox.markdown

 - [Terraform CLI](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) (version 1.1.0+) installed locally.
 - Sign up for a [GitHub Account](https://github.com) and create a new repository.
 - [Git](https://git-scm.com/downloads) installed locally.
-- If you don't have a terraform repository or are just learning terraform the first time, hashicorp provides an example learning repository you can use.
-You will need to clone it down to your local workstation. (git clone https://github.com/hashicorp/learn-terraform.git)
+- If you don't have a terraform repository or are just learning terraform the first time, hashicorp provides an [example learning repository](https://github.com/hashicorp/learn-terraform.git) you can use.
+You will need to clone it to your local workstation.
 - Sign up for a [HCP Terraform Cloud account](https://app.terraform.io/session).

 ### Step by Step